If you're going to kill us, make it quick -- we are sick of waiting on death row

 I suddenly fell asleep -- I hadn't had a chance to doze off for the past 72 hours, except for a few stolen moments.
 The sound of bombs nearby woke me up shortly after.

 I started pacing around the basement, trying to acquaint myself with everyone who sought refuge here.
 They were all homemakers and children who had only the faintest idea about what was happening outside.
-They only wished for the shelling to stop so that they could stick their heads over ground and find more food.
+They only wished for the shelling to stop so that they could stick their heads above ground and find more food.

 I'd only been there for six hours when I began to feel suffocated.
 The humidity made my breathing hard work.
 And the fact that I'd lost contact with the outside world intensified the feeling.